garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/detail of issue.md

 1. the issue
+	- what:
-	- what should be fixed or created
+		- should be fixed or created
-	- what the bug symptoms are, what actually doesn't work
+		- the bug symptoms are
+		- actually doesn't work
 	- how it should work the right way
 2. the people involved
 	- who: